Our Society and Culture, India – True Tales To Draw Inspiration From Our Society And Culture

 It is almost common that every newspaper reports, several cities across the country were put on high alert after a string of blasts rocked in some prominent places.
 Security was tightened in malls, bus and train stations, other public places and vital installations.

 In the first week of July 2008, I and my wife had to visit Indore in Madhya Pradesh for the first time for an urgent assignment.
 We reached around 11 pm and found that the whole city of Indore was under curfew and we were not allowed to go out of the railway station.
 All the stranded passengers had occupied every nook and corner of the station.
 Security has been beefed up all over.

 Since the assignment was very urgent and we needed to return the next day, we tried our level best and reached our destination the next day by noon with utter difficulties.
-By evening, the situation became worse – there was practically no chance to return to the railway station which was about 10 kms.
-Any how, we decided to walk to the station with the aim of reaching there in the next 2 hours.
+By evening, the situation became worse – there was practically no chance to return to the railway station which was about 10 km.
+Anyhow we decided to walk to the station with the aim of reaching there in the next 2 hours.

 You can only say you know someone well after you have spent time together in intimate conversation and camaraderie.
 Many people are not interested to know even about their neighbours.
-In a society we must know each other and involve ourselves in the well being of our fellow beings.
+In society, we must know each other and involve ourselves in the well being of our fellow beings.

 There are many Paramjeet Singhs ready to help people in need.
-We have learnt a lot from them and determined to help others the way we can.
+We have learned a lot from them and determined to help others the way we can.

 Contributed By: George Joseph [email protected]

 Write to us with your own inspirational story or an incident which taught you to believe in the goodness of human beings.
 Email us [email protected]